 That means it's a phone with a huge 7.2-inch screen and triple-lens camera setup, however it's set to have a smaller battery capacity at 4,200mAh.
 That's still a large power pack, but it doesn't compare to the 4G phone's 5,000mAh.

-This was expected to release alongside 5G networks, but Huawei's Android problems saw it delayed, as many UK networks dropped the company's phones from their 5G launch rosters.
-However, it is now available on EE, Vodafone and Three.
+This was expected to release alongside 5G networks in the UK, but Huawei's Android problems saw it delayed, as many UK networks dropped the company's phones from their 5G launch rosters.
+However, it is now available on a number of UK networks.

 LG V50 ThinQ